PASTAplus/PEP/peps/pep-7.md

 - **WRITE** - to add or delete other users in/from the group, and
 - **OWNER** - to modify the permissions of another user in the group and to delete the group (group deletion may occur even if members exist).

-A group owner may change their permission, including removing themself from the group, only if at least one other member has the **OWNER** permission.
+A group owner may change their permission, including removing themselves from the group, only if at least one other member has the **OWNER** permission.

 **3. Identity mapping**